ruddell/generator-jhipster-ionic/README.md

 - Set up config.xml
 - Add the platforms you need
   - iOS: Ensure you have the proper provisioning profile
+- Make sure to specify the API url in *constants/env-prod.json* and build with --env=prod to inject the URL into all files contacting the API.
 - Run the cordova command (use the wrapper to build the project before deploying it)
 ```bash
 gulp --cordova 'run ios --device'